Sanu700/Sanu700/README.md

 **Full-Stack Developer & ML Builder · BITS Pilani '27**

-Pre-final year Mechanical Engineering student with a Minor in AI/ML at BITS Pilani, Hyderabad.
+Pre-final year Mechanical Engineering student with a Minor in CNI at BITS Pilani, Hyderabad.
 I build full-stack products and data-driven systems — not as assignments, but as real shipped software.

 ---